Skip to main content

 Do an internship in another private or public institution

-Go to your Digital Working Environment (ENT) to consult the internship offers posted on the Gustave Eiffel University Career Center.
+Go to your Digital Work Environment (ENT) to consult the internship offers posted on the Gustave Eiffel University Career Center.

 You can also turn to the Service d'Information, d'Orientation et d'Insertion Professionnelle (SIO-IP) of the Université Gustave Eiffel.